 An appellate court will not consider new evidence.
 That is because an appeal is not a new trial.

-Winning an appeal is not easy, especially if you do not have an appellate litigation lawyer by your side.
+Winning an appeal is not easy, especially if you do not have an Premises Liability Appellate Lawyer by your side.
 That is because you must prove that the trial court made a legal mistake.
 In an appeal, the trial court does not have to prove it was right.

 The appellate court must follow some review guidelines to determine if a mistake was made.
 These guidelines are known as the Standards of Review.
 The three common standards of review include: